 I can’t imagine a more perfect way to have been introduced to this method of transportation and highly recommend that you contact Danny if you’re in the area!

 4) Eat Dutch Pancakes

 One of the best parts of being in Aruba is that it’s part of the Netherlands, so you’re treated to Dutch architecture and, more importantly, food.
 If you’re looking for a good breakfast to start your day, you’ll find no better spot than Linda’s Dutch Pancakes and Pizza, a staple on the island for the last 16 year.

 That’s the strawberries and creme pancake pictured above, and it’s absolutely amazing.
 Like 5 pancakes in one, so come hungry!

 The party is at Moomba Beach, in the Palm Beach area.
 The club/bar is located on the sand, with a DJ at night and multiple areas to house and entertain patrons.
 While not technically affiliated with any hotel, it is adjacent to the Marriott.

 Staff at Moomba gets off work around 2am, then they head to The Mill (an outside bar and dance floor located by an old windmill) where the DJ plays until at least 4am and there’s enough music and drinks to keep the party going way past then.
 Be careful, as always.

-Aruba has some of the most beautiful beaches in the world, but it is so much more to do here than just get a good tan.
+There are some beautiful places in the Caribbean, and Aruba is no exception.
+While it’s known for incredible beaches, there is much more to do here than just get a good tan.
 If you want to experience some of the local culture, try any one of the experiences mentioned above for a guaranteed good time.

 Till next time, safe travels!